 Paul says that someone should interpret what someone says in tongues.
 We have to assume that tongues biblically refers to another language like French, Spanish, etc. If someone in an English-speaking congregation started to speak Spanish, then no one would understand for the most part.
-However, if someone translated what was said to English, then people would know what was said.
+However, if someone translated what was said into English, then people would know what was said.

 However, if speaking in tongues is referring to an angelic or prayer language, then a potentially serious problem exists.
 What if someone starts to speak in their prayer language or an angelic language, which no one on earth would be able to understand.
 The problem is that an interpreter could claim that what was said in tongues was anything that he wanted.
 The interpreter could be the one speaking in tongues or someone else.
 Regardless, they could “interpret” the angelic language and say whatever they wanted as coming from God.
 This situation is ripe for spreading false doctrines and oppression.

 If it were a real language being spoken, then interpreting the tongue, or confirming the interpretation would be straightforward today with so much technology available (not so much in Paul’s day).
 Record the message and get someone to translate it.
 I think it would be odd for God to open his church to such a huge vulnerability at the beginning.
-Anyone could claim to have the gift of speaking in tongues by speaking gibberish in an authoritative way and then claiming to interpret the gibberish anyway they wanted.
+Anyone could claim to have the gift of speaking in tongues by authoritatively speaking gibberish and then claiming to interpret the gibberish anyway they wanted.

 This is one of the reasons why I do not believe in a prayer language.
 The Bible doesn’t reveal anything about a prayer language as a whole.
-It is very dangerous to take a scripture at one place out of context and make it a Christian doctrine.
+It is very dangerous to take scripture at one place out of context and make it a Christian doctrine.
 I think that is what happened with speaking in tongues as a prayer language.

 The source text for the purported angelic language (or prayer language) is 1 Corinthians 13:1.